On the Type IIb solutions to mean curvature flow: introduction

 (1) Type IIb if $\sup\limits_{M^n\times (0,+\infty)}t|A|^2=\infty$,

 (2) Type III if $\sup\limits_{M^n\times (0,+\infty)}t|A|^2<\infty$,\\ where $A(\cdot,t)$ is the second fundamental form of $M_t$. \end{defn}

 In this paper we study the Type IIb mean curvature flow.
-The nontrivial examples for the Type IIb mean curvature flow are gotten.
-We also study the singularity formation for the Type IIb mean curvature flow.
+The nontrivial examples for the Type IIb mean curvature flow are gotten in this paper.
+We also study the asymptotic behavior for the Type IIb mean curvature flow.

 Recall the singularity formation of the mean curvature flow on closed hypersurfaces at the first singular time was described by Huisken \cite{H1} as follows: The solution to mean curvature flow $M_t$ on closed hypersurfaces which blows up at first finite time $T$ is called